elkouhen/opa-repo/POLICIES-K8S.md

 ## Implementing and using a Policy

-The definition and use of a policy is achieved with the following steps
+The definition of policies is achieved via two kinds of Custom Resource Definitions : the ContraintTemplate and the Constraint.

+The ContraintTemplate
-* Define a policy template (ContraintTemplate Custom Resource Definition (CRD))
+* Is a nutshell which embeds the Rego policy
+* And Can be parameterized

+The Constraint
+* Specifies the kinds of resources the Rego policy will apply on
-  * Deploy the ContraintTemplate to Kubernetes
+* Specifies the ContraintTemplate parameters
-* Define how the policy template (Constraint CRD) applies to Kubernetes resources
-  * Deploy the Contraint to Kubernetes

-### Policy Template
+### ContraintTemplate

-Each policy template is composed of two parts.
+Each ContraintTemplate is composed of two parts.

 The first part is the rego file.
 Here is a rego rule that denies deployment of all Pods.